Call to Action: 40 Voices 4 Wellness for People of African Descent in Contra Costa County

 - - African Americans made up 37% of individuals seeking rental assistance due to COVID-19, which is 4x the county population.
 This highlights the lack of economic opportunity for African Americans in this county.

 - - 40% of individuals who meet the federal definition for homelessness in this county are African American.

 The information mentioned above highlights just three of the key areas where structural, institutional, and systemic racism result in African Americans trailing behind other groups.
 We recognize funding and advocacy from leading decision makers will improve these currently deplorable outcomes.
 Of course, we could also highlight the criminal justice system and its glaring disparities, the lack of employment opportunities, the lack of accessible primary care, and overall strained community relationships.

 Do we want and deserve reparations, restitution, and an apology?
 Of course, but to improve outcomes for the African American community through stakeholder processes and subject matter expert informed interviews, we have determined funding for African American Holistic Wellness and Resource Centers.

 We envision a central hub with satellite offices across the county that will be safe and trusted environments for African Americans to receive culturally responsive, community-defined approaches and resources offered by ethnically reflective staff.
 Our aim is to begin a journey of healing and developing a stronger community, which thrives and carries a sense of belonging.

 When one suffers, all suffer.
-If you believe and support that, please join us in this call to action by participating at the Contra Costa County Board of Supervisor Meeting next Tuesday, June 21st , and every following BOS meeting.
-If you have any questions, please email [email protected] or call Gigi R. Crowder at 510-990-2670 if you have questions.
+If you believe and support that, please join us in this call to action by participating at the Contra Costa County Board of Supervisor Meetings on Tuesday mornings.
+Please email [email protected] or call Gigi R. Crowder at 510-990-2670 if you have questions.